mdauso/Online-Picture-Frame/readme.txt

 Once downloaded the picture, imagemagick takes care for the right picture format to fit to Kindles demands.

-This script will get the Kindle to sleep and wakes it up after a defined amount of seconds.
-This sleep time is definded in pictureframe.sh as SUSPENDFOR=.
-Default is two times a day starting with script activation in KUAL.
+This script will get the Kindle to sleep and wakes it up at midnight.

-The Pictureframe only accepts pictures saved in the following format: ìabc.JPGî.
+The Pictureframe only accepts pictures saved in the following format: ‚Äúabc.JPG‚Äù.
 Please note that the picture file name is case sensitive.